brendan-rius/c-jwt-cracker/README.md

 # JWT cracker

-A JWT brute-force cracker written in C.
+A JWT brute-force cracker written in C. If you are very lucky or have a huge computing power, this program should find the secret key of a JWT token, allowing you to forge valid tokens.
+This is for testing purposes only, do not put yourself in trouble :)

 I used the [Apple Base64 implementation](https://opensource.apple.com/source/QuickTimeStreamingServer/QuickTimeStreamingServer-452/CommonUtilitiesLib/base64.c) that I modified slightly.

 ## Compile

 Make sure you have openssl's headers installed.
-On Ubuntu youcan install them with `apt-get install libssl-dev`
+On Ubuntu you can install them with `apt-get install libssl-dev`

 ```
 make